ushibo/CV/README.md

 - Moscow, Russia (ready to relocate)

 ## About me
-- 10+ years of Web development experience
+- 12+ years of Web development experience
 - I have extensive experience in developing system's architecture from scratch and diving into the existing code base
-- Most of the experience is related to fullstack development, also managed a backend team of 3 people
+- Most of the experience is related to fullstack development
-- Currently, I’m a full-stack developer (JavaScript, Java), ~70% of the time I'm doing JavaScript
+- Currently, I am a Frontend Tech Lead, managing a team of development and implementation of various technical solutions

 ## Skills